 Protect Your Rights by Filing a Personal Injury Claim

-If you've suffered injuries in a roundabout accident, you're entitled to compensation for medical expenses, lost wages, and pain and suffering from the at-fault driver or drivers.
+If you've suffered injuries in a traffic circle accident, you're entitled to compensation for medical expenses, lost wages, and pain and suffering from the at-fault driver or drivers.
 You can still receive compensation if you're partially at fault for the accident, although your settlement will be reduced by your assigned percentage of fault to reflect your own responsibility for your injuries.

 After you've attended to your immediate medical needs, contact an experienced car accident attorney to begin the process of filing a personal injury claim.
 Your attorney can help assess the worth of your case, document your damages, gather evidence, and negotiate with the insurance company on your behalf.
 Since personal injury attorneys accept cases on a contingency fee basis, there is no upfront cost for representation.